 Once you have a dedicated account set up, you have to fund it.
 If you don’t trust yourself or family members to do so, set up an automatic transfer at a regular interval to do it for you.
 This is easy to set up and can really add up over time.
 A transfer of $14/week ($2/day) adds up to nearly $730 by the end of a year; that would have funded flights for my entire family to the aforementioned wedding, and we could have skipped the 13 hours of grueling summer weekend driving we did instead.
 Look into package deals, and you can sometimes take a whole vacation for not much more than that.

 If you’ve set up a recurring direct deposit for your paycheck, often you can work with your employer to have your deposits split among multiple accounts.
 So you could have 1 or 5 or 10 percent of your paycheck go straight into your dedicated travel account—without having to move it yourself or being tempted to spend it.

 Let Someone Else Do It for You

 If the preceding approach sounds like too many trips to the bank branch, you can do the whole thing online—and even have someone twist your arm.
 To that end, check out, where you choose a savings goal when you set up your account, and let SmartyPig keep the transfers going until you reach your goal.
 You can have family and friends contribute as well.

 When you reach your goal, you have several options on how to collect the money, including transfers back to your banking account or gift cards at popular retailers.
-On top of that, it seems that SmartyPig offers one of the highest interest rates in the country, so your money works for you as well.
-Below is a video of a family usingto save for a trip around the world.
+On top of that, it seems that SmartyPig offers reasonable interest rates, so your money works for you as well.

 The Trusty Change Jar